i96751414/py-progress/README.md

   <br/>
   py-progress
 </h1>
-<p align="center">Minimalistic implementation of a progress bar in Python</p>
+<p align="center">Minimalist implementation of a progress bar in Python</p>
 <br/>
-This is a very minimalistic implementation of a text progress bar in Python (both 2 and 3).
+This is a very minimalist implementation of a text progress bar in Python (both 2 and 3).
 If your needs require something more complex, please take a look into <a href="https://github.com/WoLpH/python-progressbar">python-progressbar</a>.

 ## Usage